kzCassie/ucl_nlp/README.md

 ```
 ## 3 Data Loading & Data Preprocessing

 Run the following shell script to get the Conala json file from http://www.phontron.com/download/conala-corpus-v1.1.zip, and download the preprocessed Conala zipfile from GoogleDrive.

+The CoNaLa dataset was originally released by CMU.
+This dataset contains mined corpus of natural language intents and Python code snippets from Stack Overflow.
+The original data is in JSON format and comes in 3 parts: first, 2379 manually-curated training examples, second 500 human-curated test examples and thirdly 600k automatically-mined examples.

 ```
 # Download original Conala json dataset